ideas-lab-nus/vizpro/docs/docs/dev.md

 ### `Canvas` Component

-> Location : `src/components.Canvas.js`
+> Location : `src/components/Canvas.js`

 This is the React Component that represents the tool.
 It comprises of 3 sub-components, namely `Grid`, `TopBar` and `LeftContainer` which are all defined and imported from the `./CanvasComponent` folder.
+The `LeftContainer` also has 2 sub-components, which are `ComponentTab` and `PropertyTab`.

 The entire state of the application is stored and bound to this component.